colyseus/docs/docs/colyseus/devmode.md

 The clients are going to try to reconnect as soon as the server goes down, and keep trying a few times until they are successful, or the attempt limit is reached.

+![devMode flow](devmode_flow.png)

 _(The client-side code is not reloaded, only the connection is re-established)_

-![devMode flow](devmode_flow.png)

-!!!
-Note
-    You must use `ts-node-dev` along with `devMode: true` to enable this feature. (it's the default if you've created the server using `npm init colyseus-app`)

 ### Enabling `devMode`